Quitch/GW-AI-Overhaul/README.md

 - **Personality**: the playstyle adopted by the Commander.
 Some are better than others and it's up to you to figure out which.

+- **Additional Factions**: the system is a FFA and these factions will fight against you, each other, and the primary faction.

 ### Commander Threat Scale

 From easiest to hardest: